Navigating Pharmacy Staffing Challenges: Strategies for Success

 Strategic staffing is an approach to human resources that ensures an organization has the optimal number and mix of permanent and temporary workers to fulfill present and future business needs.
 Broadly speaking, it encompasses at least six key elements:

-- Strategic alignment: The practice of shaping the workforce around one’s short- and long-term goals
+• Strategic alignment: The practice of shaping the workforce around short- and long-term goals

 Strategic staffing requires significant analysis and preparation, which understaffed pharmacies don’t have the time or resources to conduct.
 The solution, then, is to outsource the effort to an expert in allied recruiting and staffing, such as Medix.
-With more than two decades’ worth of industry experience, Medix has cultivated an extensive pool of talent and a strong reputation for excellence, both of which can serve you well in your pharmacy talent acquisition.
+With more than two decades of healthcare staffing experience, Medix has cultivated an extensive pool of talent — including pharmacy technicians and licensed pharmacists — and a strong reputation for compliance, speed, and service.

 A partnership with Medix gives you the flexibility to fill out your workforce with contract, contract-to-hire, and permanent placements with minimal effort.
 Such a labor mix enables you to anchor your staff with long-term candidates and respond to shifts in demand as needed.
 Ramp up your contingent staff to take pressure off your permanent teammates, or ramp down when circumstances allow.